-In this Part 1, we discuss how your horse business can attract sponsored riders.
+In this Part One, we discuss how your horse business can attract sponsored riders.

 For many horse businesses, sponsored riders are the key to influencing consumer choices; allowing you to tap into the holy grail of word-of-mouth marketing by directing sponsored riders to speak about, share and spruce your products or services.

 However, developing a mutually beneficial sponsorship program for your horse business begins by first defining your objectives, target market and budget…